Attendance & Absences

 [See policy FEC(LOCAL).]

 Discretionary absences should be limited due the potential impact on student learning and success.
-If your family circumstances require a planned absence, please email Connie Hammer at least one week in advance to seek approval from the principal.
+If your family circumstances require a planned absence, please contact the school at least one week in advance to seek approval from the principal.
 Planned absences not approved in advance will be unexcused.